flightaware/swift-tcl/README.md

 Create a new Tcl interpreter.
 You can create as many as you like.

-* try interp.eval(code: String)`
+* `try interp.eval(code: String) -> Type`

 Evaluate Tcl code in the Tcl interpreter.
+Return value is the result of the code, can be any of String, Int, Double, or Bool.

+* `try interp.RawEval(code: String)`

+Evaluate the code, don't return anything.

 You can control whether or not error are printed by manipulating the *printErrors* variable, which currently defaults to true and will include the traceback.

+# Accessing the interpreter result.

+There are a number of interfaces here, which will be trimmed down with experience:

 * `var result: String = interp.result`